How Humming Can Change Your Life, Balance Your Nervous System and Calm Your Mind.

 PATTERNS

 On a very fundamental level, our lives are made up of patterns.
-Some of them are ingrained in our nervous systems, such as the wake-and-sleep cycles, our digestive cycles, as well as our physiological patterns, e.g., how often we breathe, the speed of our heart rate, and the cycles of work and rest that our internal organs follow.
+Some of them are ingrained in our nervous systems, such as the wake-and-sleep cycles, our digestive cycles, and our physiological patterns, e.g., how often we breathe, the speed of our heart rate, and the cycles of work and rest that our internal organs follow.

-We also have behavioral patterns: how we respond to stress or praise, how we perceive situations occurring in the world and respond or act accordingly.
+We also have behavioral patterns: how we respond to stress or praise, and perceive situations occurring in the world and respond or act accordingly.

 As you'll see soon, humming is one way to restore ourselves to balance.